Kestra 0.10.0 release adds Blueprints, Worker Groups, and a new plugin for Python, R, Node.js, and Shell Scripts

 If you have any suggestions about new Blueprints or improvements to the existing ones, submit a GitHub issue using the following issue template.

-Organization Blueprints
+Custom Blueprints

 The Enterprise Edition allows the creation of internal Blueprints, helping you share commonly used workflows as reusable components and establish standardized data processing patterns.
-Organization Blueprints facilitate sharing knowledge about best practices in your team by embedding both code and markdown documentation into the product.
+Custom Blueprints facilitate sharing knowledge about best practices in your team by embedding both code and markdown documentation into the product.

 Improved Support for Scripts and Docker